Cyrix126/covers-api-rs/README.md

 ## Possible use-case
 Anything that needs covers.
 For example an ecommerce.
+## Objective
+Priority is to make it work with specific backends.
+Modularity for other backends will come after.
 ## Installation
 ### Requirements
 - pass binary in PATH